lionggele/COMP2042_CW_hfygl1/Readme.md

 need to do:
 1. account name:
 2. high score:
-3. difficulty:
-4. colour set for scheme:
-5. reach 2048 pop up screen for continue playing
+5. reach 2048 pop up screen for continue playing.